A Maca and Blueberry Testosterone Smoothie Recipe

 For people who are lacking a little in the hormonal and libido department, making up this smoothie recipe regularly should make a noticeable difference, both in and out of the bedroom.

-Please share it and I’d appreciate your comments if you make it up for yourself.
+Please share it and I’d appreciate your comments if you make up this testosterone-boosting smoothie for yourself.